chaos-mesh/website/versioned_docs/version-2.6.7/integrate-chaos-mesh-into-github-actions.md

 ### Step 1: Design workflow

-Before designing a workflow, take the following questions into consideration:
+Before designing a workflow, consider the following questions:

 - What features do you want to test in this workflow?
 - What type of fault will be injected?